admin-shell-io/java-serializer/README.md

-# Java Dataformat Serializers
+# Java Dataformat Library

-The AAS Java Serializers are collection of software modules to serialize and deserialze instances of the Asset Administration Shell into and from Java instances.
-The serializers work according to the dataformat schemas published in the document 'Details of the Asset Administration Shell', published on [www.plattform-i40.de](https://www.plattform-i40.de).
+The AAS Java Dataformat Library is a collection of software modules to serialize and deserialze instances of the Asset Administration Shell from and to Java instances.
+De-/serialization works according to the dataformat schemas published in the document 'Details of the Asset Administration Shell', published on [www.plattform-i40.de](https://www.plattform-i40.de).